wrmca/-testCA--CareMail/README.md

 ![AgileProcess]
 (agileprocess.jpg)
-*Figure 1 – the fast and flexible CGI agile process*
+*:Figure 1 – the fast and flexible CGI agile process:*

 Initial tasks focused on decomposing the early vision of our Product Manager through stakeholder engagement and user experience modeling.